Larouex/portfolio/README.md

 - **Industry Bridging**: Combining tech knowledge with culinary and hospitality experience
 - **Mentorship**: Advising young professionals in the tech industry
 - **Community Involvement**: Serving as a judge for Formula One in Schools program
+- **Teaching and Instruction**: Designed Curriculum for IoT and Raspberry Pi onboarding and STEM (Online video and in-person)

 I'm driven by continuous learning, meaningful innovation, and impactful collaboration.
 My goal is to leverage technology to transform industries, creating solutions that make a tangible difference.
 I'm always open to new challenges and opportunities, particularly in fractional work, consulting, and advisory roles.